danielbowie/danielbowie/README.md

 I'm currently transitioning from academia to industry, where I hope to apply my analytical, coding, and scientific communication skills to solve real-world problems.

-> 💡 **Portfolio Overview**
-> This GitHub portfolio features R and Python projects focused on biomarker modeling, neuroimaging, and advanced statistical methods applied to aging and Alzheimer's disease.
-Projects include work using ADNI and PREVENT-AD datasets, reproducible pipelines, and hybrid R–Python modeling via `reticulate`.

 ---

 ## Projects & Research Highlights